 My friend Amy recently shared with me that she tells her kids, “Everything is figureoutable.”
 With most things in life, you can figure out a solution.
-While I knew this on a subconscious level, Amy’s words struck a chord with me.
-Maybe more so now when we as parents are consistently hit with decisions we have to make.
+While I knew this subconsciously, Amy’s words struck a chord, and maybe more so now when we as parents consistently face decisions we have to make.

 - Do we let our kids hang out with friends during the pandemic?